Kathixx/vue-filter-cms/README.md

 ```

 ## Features
-- Simple front end with the filter options.
+- Simple frontend with the filter options and resulting output of the amount filtered of entries
 - Login with hashed credentials
-- Backend with all kind of content management options
+- Backend with the following content management options:
 	- Adding, deleting and editing of entries.
-	- Adding and deleting of filters
+	- Adding and deleting of filters.

 ## Suggestions or issues
 Feel free to leave suggestions or to point out issues.

 ## Licence
-It's customizable and of course open to use for private and commercial use under the [MIT](LICENSE) license.
+It's customizable and open to use for private and commercial use under the [MIT](LICENSE) license.